lancesmithcc/grocerysync3/tasks.md

 - [x] Fix item persistence issue in createItem function
 - [x] Fix shared lists not appearing on Home page by modifying getLists to rely on RLS
 - [x] Test list creation functionality
+- [x] Implement background emoji decoration
+- [x] Implement header layout with Grocery cart icon and styled text
+- [x] Create interface container with black rounded corners and aurora style borders
+- [x] Fix floating emojis visibility
+- [x] Add size variation to floating emoji animation
+- [ ] Investigate and fix star rating display (emojis and background)
+- [x] Investigate and fix item creation failure (400 error)
+- [x] Applied workaround for item creation using direct REST API call
+- [x] Align list items left and reduce line-height (update AuroraBox and classes in ListView.tsx)
+- [x] Test and verify styling changes in the application
+- [x] Add a gear icon to the list view header for the list owner.
+- [x] Create a new route/page for the list admin menu (e.g., `/lists/:listId/admin`).
+- [x] On the admin page, fetch and display the list name.
+- [x] Add functionality to rename the list on the admin page.
+- [x] On the admin page, fetch and display the list of shoppers.
+- [x] Add functionality to add a shopper to the list (via invite link generation).
+- [x] Add functionality to remove a shopper from the list.
+- [x] On the admin page, fetch and display the list of dependents.
+- [x] Add functionality to add a dependent to the list (via invite link generation).
+- [x] Add functionality to remove a dependent from the list.
+- [x] Ensure all text layouts inside the Aurora Box are left-aligned.
+- [x] Refine ListView item layout
+  - [x] Adjust title style (font size, line height)
+  - [x] Adjust notes style (font size, line height)
+  - [x] Convert interactive stars to static display
+  - [x] Reposition delete button to the far right
+  - [x] Optimize spacing for compactness
+- [x] Fix list item alignment and dividing lines
+  - [x] Ensure list items are left-aligned
+  - [x] Make dividing lines between items more visible
+  - [x] Add proper spacing between items
+- [x] Implement invite code expiration
+  - [x] Change default expiration from 7 to 10 days
+  - [x] Create migration for automatic cleanup of expired invite codes
+  - [x] Add client-side cleanup of expired codes when app starts
+  - [x] Delete invite codes after successful use

 ## Future Enhancements
 - [ ] Improve UI/UX of the application